Serenity/JS for WebdriverIO Users

 Step 3: Run

 That's it.
-Your existing tests run as before, but now produce a rich HTML report in target/site/serenity/.
-Open target/site/serenity/index.html in your browser to view it.
+Your existing tests run as before, but now produce a rich HTML report automatically at the end of the test run.
+Open reports/serenity-js/index.html in your browser to view it.

-The [...] wildcard in the serenity script is provided by npm-failsafe and passes any arguments you provide directly to WebdriverIO.
+Pass any additional arguments directly to WebdriverIO.
 For example, to run a single spec file:

 Step 4 (optional): Write your first Screenplay test